Also known as a Cold Opening or "Cold Open." A one to five minute mini-act at the beginning of the show, sometimes before the opening credits

 - Special case: Ojamajo Doremi opened its episodes with an avant-title that relates to the plot, then the opening titles, then a short scene before the title card.
 When 4Kids dubbed it for America, they cut out the avant-title and used the short scene before the title card as the Cold Opening instead.
 Sometimes, they cut out the short scene entirely, meaning that in those episodes, the show starts with the opening titles.

 - The Pokémon anime dub did this starting in the second Johto season.
 In Diamond and Pearl(when the Japanese version started doing this), sometimes clips from later in the episode would play before the opening (which, in the dub, would actually sometimes replace other scenes).

-- Since Shippuuden Naruto started using those.
-They kinda overused it with the very first episode which began with a foreshadowing of episode 30 or so, crucial moment to the plot.
+- Since Shippuuden, Naruto started using these.
+They kinda overused it in the very first episode, which began with a foreshadowing of episode 30 or so, a crucial moment to the plot.